eburghar/rconfd/README.md

 As rconfd has been made to configure (and actively reconfigure) one or several services configurations files, you need at least 2 services in your container. [s6](https://skarnet.org/software/s6/) supervision suite is a natural fit for managing multi services containers.
-It's simple as in clever, and extremely lightweight (full suite under 900K in alpine). [s6-overlay](https://github.com/just-containers/s6-overlay) can kickstart you in minutes for using it inside your containers.
+It's simple as in clever, and extremely lightweight (full suite under 900K in alpine). [s6-overlay](https://github.com/just-containers/s6-overlay) can kickstart you for using it inside your containers.

 One key component of s6 is [execline](https://skarnet.org/software/execline/) which aim is to replace your interpreter